excosy/ComfyUI_bnb_nf4_fp4_Loaders/README.md

 Code adapted from the implementation by Illyasviel at [Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge).

 ## Known Issues
 You may get OOM on first task if your RAM / VRAM is lower than 16GB / 8GB.
+To avoid this, disable CUDA - Sysmem Fallback Policy.<br/>
+Here is how to: https://support.cognex.com/docs/deep-learning_330/web/EN/deep-learning/Content/deep-learning-Topics/optimization/gpu-disable-shared.htm